orbs-network/orbs-ethereum-contracts-v1/voting/orbs-pos-insights/README.md

 ---

-### `getDelegationStatus(address: string): Promise<string>`
+### `getDelegatee(address: string): Promise<string>`

-Get to whom of the given `address` is currently delegating to.
+Get to whom the given `address` is currently delegating to.
 Returns the address of the delegator or address `0x0000000000000000000000000000000000000000` if not delegation was found.

 ---